Scotchester/jellybeans/_posts/2024-03-30-claussen-pickle-flavor-jelly-beans.md

     </ul>
 </div>

-And here is where it becomes clear that the Internet is correct.
+And here is where it becomes clear that the Internet is correct:

-They're terrible.
+_They're terrible._

 It doesn't say it explicitly, but I think one has to assume that the intent is for these to be taken as **dill** pickle jelly beans, specifically – I think that is sort of the default pickle most people think of when the only word used is "pickle" – and there is indeed a hint of dill there.
 And I don't mind that they are sweet;
-unlike some of the flavors in the aforementioned Brach's Taco Truck fiasco, many pickles do have a sweet note.
+unlike some of the flavors in the aforementioned Brach's taco truck fiasco, many pickles do have a sweet note.
 But what is the one defining feature of every pickle you've eaten in your life?
 The answer is **vinegar**, and there is none of that to be found here at all.